 Needless to say, L’Oreal largely outsold Clairol.
 Today, L’Oréal is the largest cosmetics company in the world (selling approximately 50 products every second) and its slogan remains an internationally recognized catchphrase.
 And all because someone thought to ask the right questions to the right customers.

 Customer surveys have come a long way from having to guess what people want.
 Everything moves faster now – be it information or products.
 In 10 years, the internet has gained the same number of users that took the telephone 50 years to gain.

-So whether or not you’re doing well, whether or not you have a stellar product, the one thing you can be sure of is that word will spread much faster than it would’ve a couple years ago.
+So whether or not you’re doing well, whether or not you have a stellar product, the one thing you can be sure of is that word will spread much faster than it would have a couple of years ago.
 The stakes are high, but the rewards are great, too.
-The way to capitalize on this, is to stay several steps ahead of your customers and anticipate their needs at all times.
+The way to capitalize on this is to stay several steps ahead of your customers and anticipate their needs at all times.